StarlaneStudios/vscode-comment-anchors/README.md

 - styleMode - *Customize what part of the comment is highlighted*
 - borderStyle - *Style to be applied to the tag border (See https://www.w3schools.com/cssref/pr_border.asp)*
 - borderRadius - *The curvature radius of the border (Requires borderStyle)*
+- ruler - *Overwrite the global setting when false*
 - isBold - *Whether to apply bold formatting to the tag*
 - isItalic - *Whether to apply italicized formatting to the tag*
 - behavior - *Either "link" for link tags, "region" for region tags, or "anchor" for regular tags*